 Are you sure you are ready to build an MVP?
 Did you already validate the idea?
 Do you have a chunky list of people who are ready to use your future product?
 How many of them have pre-paid?

 If you don't understand why we are talking about sales whereas you want an MVP, read the article carefully.
-If after that you still have questions or are determined to start building, send us a message.
-Click here to send us a quick message.
+If after that you still have questions or are determined to start building, sign up for the free startup school.

 Here's a bit of tough love for you: ideas are worthless.
 Knowing how to quickly and efficiently validate an idea is priceless.

 After being entrepreneurs for many years, we found something that works like a charm and is an ideal strategy for first time founders.
 In this article we are going to tell you how to launch your first startup in a matter of several weeks even if you don't have technical skills or money.
 There are 10 basic steps for startup founders to follow.
 All of the steps fall into four categories: audience and its segments, product, funnels and traffic.
 Let's get started.

 You have probably heard about the concept of an MVP and how important it is to build one.
 The meaning and role of an MVP has changed a lot during the last few years and here's what's new: